hashgraph/hedera-improvement-proposal/HIP/hip-31.md

     ContractFunctionResult contractCallResult = 7; // Will always be empty
     ContractFunctionResult contractCreateResult = 8; // Will always be empty
   }
-  TransferList transferList = 10; // Will always be empty (hbar transfers + fees are included in parent TX record) repeated TokenTransferList tokenTransferLists = 11; // Will be populated in the case of HTS Transfer System precompile call ScheduleID scheduleRef = 12; // Will always be empty repeated AssessedCustomFee assessed_custom_fees = 13; // Might be populated in the case of HTS Transfer System precompile.
-TODO in the case of HBARS, where should we put them??? repeated TokenAssociation automatic_token_associations = 14; // Might be populated in the case of HTS Transfer System Precompile
+  TransferList transferList = 10; // All the created Hbar transfers from the nested/child operations + their respective fees repeated TokenTransferList tokenTransferLists = 11; // Will be populated in the case of HTS Transfer System precompile call ScheduleID scheduleRef = 12; // Will always be empty repeated AssessedCustomFee assessed_custom_fees = 13; // Might be populated in the case of HTS Transfer System precompile - when a HTS token has custom fees. repeated TokenAssociation automatic_token_associations = 14; // Might be populated in the case of HTS Transfer System Precompile
 }
 ```